CodeScop/Oge-Mai-Field-Guide/rainaexpeditionresources.md

 - **Best sources:** DESERT, WATER,
   - Anywhere Battles: Xin (100 words for 0-1)
   - SurfaceC Battles: Rea & Pira (150 words for 1), Begala (300 words for 1)
+  - Hideout Battles: Wisthu (800 words for 1-3)
 - **Other sources:** FOREST, DUST
 - **Buy:** DESERT
 - **Sell price:** 8 Coins  (don't sell unless you have >200; if you also have Red Dye and Essence, craft Fine Fabric for a better sell option)